Waiting... but for what, exactly?

-It's one of the greatest paradoxes of young adult life, just what exactly is it that I should do next?
+It's one of the most profound hurdles in young adult life, pondering on exactly what exactly you should do.

-Perhaps we've been misled by certain goals and ambitions that we might have made when we started University, and paired with our peers (who seem to be doing a far better job at adult life), we find ourselves faced with the burden of murky feelings and emotions.
+Thus, the idea of not knowing what we want to do, only heightens the dilemma.
+When we compare ourselves with peers, who seem to be doing a far better job at adult life, we find ourselves riddled with murky feelings and emotions.
 Trying to solicit these fears can be a challenge; no matter how hard we try to conspire an alternative to our problems, we find ourselves back to where we started: just what is our gut trying to articulate?

 It is through these unsettled qualms that have many of us feeling trapped.
 Perhaps we might not have a hard-hitting graduate scheme covering humanitarian or global issues in the newsroom; or we aren't volunteering around the world, assisting in developing communities or nations; maybe our current job just isn't feeling all that interesting.
 All in all, our lives might feel unimpressive.